MattSturgeon/nix-config/README.md

 Run `nixos-rebuild switch --flake .#config` to install the NixOS system, replacing `config` with the name of the configuration.
 The `.#config` part is optional if your system hostname matches the name of the configuration.

-If the host is not running NixOS (or is configured seperately from home-manager) use `home-manager` instead of `nixos-rebuild` to build the standalone config: E.g. `home-manager switch --flake .#matt@desktop`.
+If the host is not running NixOS (or is configured separately from home-manager) use `home-manager` instead of `nixos-rebuild` to build the standalone config: E.g. `home-manager switch --flake .#matt@desktop`.

 ## Fresh install